MicrosoftDocs/xamarin-docs/docs/tools/live-player/index.md

 [![Xamarin Live Player: Code, Scan, Test](images/xamarin-live.png)](images/xamarin-live-sml.png#lightbox)

-1. Download the app by flowing the [Xamarin Live Player setup](install.md) instructions.
+1. Download the app by following the [Xamarin Live Player setup](install.md) instructions.
 2. Enable the *Xamarin Live Player* in **Preferences**, then select your device from the **Devices** list.
 2. Manage Live Player devices to scan a QR code to pair your device to Visual Studio.
 3. The app runs right on your phone or tablet.